non-bin/dailyShuffle/README.md

 Create shuffled versions of your Spotify playlists, refreshed every day

-## How to Run
+## Configuration

-Create a `.env` file in the root of the repo, using the following template:
+Create a `.env` file in the directory you will run Daily Shuffle from, using the following template:

 ```ini
 # Required